syncromatics/career-framework/README.md

-# Syncromatics Engineering Career Framework
+# GMV Syncromatics Engineering Career Framework

-## About Syncromatics
+## About GMV Syncromatics

-Syncromatics is a Software-as-a-Service and hardware integrator that makes products for transit agencies and operators.
+GMV Syncromatics is a Software-as-a-Service and hardware integrator that makes products for transit agencies and operators.
 Simply, we help our customers _do_ transit and connect with their riders.

 The whole Syncromatics team shares three core values: